THEME: THE CLIMAX OF THE OPENING CEREMONY

 READINGS: Daniel 7:13-14; Revelation 1:5-8; John 18:33-37

 Last week, I used the spectacular opening ceremony of the Olympic Games to illustrate the message of Christ’s second coming.
-Similarly, on the last day, after the opening ceremony’s ‘fireworks’ of the darkening of the sun, the diming of the moon, the falling of the stars, and the shaking of the powers of the heavens (Mark 13:24-25), the climax will follow: not an apparent descent but a true and majestic coming down of the King of kings, and Lord of lords, Jesus Christ!
+In the 2012 London Olympic Games, the climax of the opening ceremony was the apparent descent of Queen Elizabeth.
+Similarly, on the last day of this world, after the opening ceremony’s ‘fireworks’ of the darkening of the sun, the diming of the moon, the falling of the stars, and the shaking of the powers of the heavens (Mark 13:24-25), the climax will follow.
+That time though, there will be not just an apparent descent but a true and majestic coming down of the King of kings, the Lord of lords, Jesus Christ!
 For the first reading says: ‘Look, he [Christ] is coming on the clouds; everyone will see him, even those who pierced [crucified] him….
-Indeed this shall be so. …He is the Alpha and Omega … the Almighty’ (Rev. 1:7-8; cf. Dan 7:13)!
+Indeed, this shall be so. …He is the Alpha and Omega … the Almighty’ (Rev. 1:7-8; cf. Dan 7:13)!

-As Jesus ascended up [2000 years ago] not with the aid of an aircraft or spacecraft [which in any case cannot even reach some other planets in our solar system], he does not need to be aided by a parachute to descend from above.
+As Jesus ascended up (2000 years ago) not with the aid of an aircraft or spacecraft (which in any case cannot even reach some other planets in our solar system), so he does not need to be aided by a parachute to descend from above.
 He will come majestically on the clouds.
-He will come accompanied by the stars of heaven, the angels – not by just a star but myriads of stars.
+He will come accompanied by the ‘stars’ of heaven, the angels – not by just a star but myriads of stars.

 Wisdom and thanksgiving,